happo/gradle-happo/README.md

 This task will:

-- Discover all PNG/JPG images in the screenshots directory
+- Discover all PNG images in the screenshots directory
-- Parse component and variant names from filenames (format: `component_variant.png`)
+- Parse component and variant names from filenames
 - Upload screenshots to Happo
-- Create a report and return the SHA1 identifier
+- Create a Happo report
-- Use the git commit subject as the default message if no message is provided

 #### compareHappoReports